ParzivalPerhaps/project-showcase-staff-interface/README.md

 ## Operating

-To update, pull/push relevant changes into `main` and it will automatically deploy, to find the new url check the deployment output/status.
+To update, pull/push relevant changes into `main` and ask one of the maintainers to deploy it manually (temporary measure).

 There is currently no domain associated with the interface.